psjoshi20/Weather-Forecast-and-Traffic-React--App/Document.md

 create a new React project using the following command in our Terminal / Bash.- create-react-app weather-traffic-website> This will create a new React app called weather-traffic-website  in our current directory using the create-react-app boilerplate package. install React-Bootstrap, Bootstrap  using our computer's terminal or our editor's integrated one (I am using VS Code).
- Delete all the files we won't need.
+ Delete unwanted files .
- Clear out index.css and App.css
+ Clear out index.css and App.css .
- add .gitignore files before commiting project into GIT Repo initialtiate git repo for the porject
- Follow all instructions from github
+ add .gitignore files before commiting project into GIT Repo. initialtiate git repo for the porject.
+Follow all instructions from github. project structure - public folder - sample json dats from APIs project folder -
+     src -
+          apis-
+          assets- images, icons.
+          Components - project component and styling for that component App.js -  This is the file for App Component.
+App Component is the main component in React which acts as a container for all other components.
+          App.css
+          index.js
+          index.css

 3. Initialisation & Basic Styling
   create Functional  App Component to render OUr ther React Componets. create Mock UI